 Iceland, Liechtenstein, Norway and, Switzerland aren’t the members of the European Union but a part of the Schengen agreement.

-The Azores, Madeira, and the Canary Islands are the special members of EU and the part of Schengen region.
+The Azores, Madeira, and the Canary Islands are the special members of the EU and the part of the Schengen region.

 Monaco, San Marino, and Vatican City, though not the Schengen region members but, have opened their borders with Schengen.